 Oliver Kahn

 An 8-time German Champion along with six DFB Cups, a UEFA Cup, and Champions League trophy to his name, 6’2 Oliver Kahn aka ‘Der Titan’ holds the record for Bayern Munich club appearances at 632.
-He’s also the only goalkeeper to ever win the Golden Ball at the FIFA World Cup where he led his team to second and third place finishes.
+He’s also the only goalkeeper to ever win the Golden Ball at the FIFA where he led his team to second and third place finishes.

 Best Bayern Munich Players of All-Time